Introduction

 Certificate Requirements

-- Students must complete a minimum of 12 GEOG credit hours.
+- Students must complete a minimum of 12 credit hours taken from approved courses.

-- Students must complete all 12 GEOG credit hours at the upper division level (3000-level and above).
+- Students must complete all 12 credit hours at the upper division level (3000-level and above).

-- Students must earn a minimum grade of C (2.0) in all certificate courses taken at CU Denver and must achieve a minimum cumulative certificate GPA of 3.0.
-All graded attempts in required and elective courses are calculated in the certificate GPA.
-Students cannot complete certificate or ancillary course requirements as pass/fail.
+- Students must earn a minimum grade of C (2.0) in all courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 3.0.
+Courses taken using P+/P/F or S/U grading cannot apply to certificate requirements.

-- Students must complete all 12 GEOG credit hours with CU Denver faculty.
+- Students must complete all 12 credit hours with CU Denver faculty.

 - The certificate will be awarded when the student graduates with the bachelor's degree.